By Deborah Jeanne Sergeant

 Caregivers or parents are allowed in the oversized rooms to provide more comfort and to give providers clues as to what will help.

-The rooms are specially designed with no equipment attached to the dental chair so providers can treat patients in their own wheelchair, including x-rays, if that’s easier for the patients.
+The rooms are specially designed with no equipment attached to the dental chair so providers can treat patients in their own wheelchair, including root canal treatments and x-rays, if that’s easier for the patients.

 Even the paint color-dark green-was chosen with the idea of creating a soothing, low stimulation environment, which also includes dimmer lighting.